seanboyce/ubiblio/README.md

 12. Docker, Docker Hub image, and no-container install options.
 A big thanks to m0ngr31 for helping with this!
 13. Backup management, for both the database and files!
 14. Ebook support, with the ability to store ebook files and download from your reader (as long as it has a web browser)
+15. You can search for only ebooks or only physical books (e.g. when browsing a physical library vs. from an e-reader)
-15. Optional support for cover / book images (up to 16 for each book), with thumbnail support.
+16. Optional support for cover / book images (up to 16 for each book), with thumbnail support.
 You can now judge books by their cover (but only if you want to)!
-16. A luxurious TWO optional custom fields, in case your library is structured differently than mine.
+17. A luxurious TWO optional custom fields, in case your library is structured differently than mine.
 Set them up in the admin menu.
-17. It even runs on RISCV64 with memory to spare (check out the cursed branch)!
+18. It even runs on RISCV64 with memory to spare (check out the cursed branch)!

 # Setup